python/devguide/triaging.rst

     The issue is blocked until someone (often times the :abbr:`OP (original poster)`) provides some critical info; the issue is automatically closed after a set amount of time if no reply comes in.
-    Useful for when someone reports a bug that lacks enough issue to reproduce and thus the issue is worthless without the needed info being provided.
+    Useful for when someone reports a bug that lacks enough information to be reproduced and thus should be closed if the lacking info is never provided. and thus the issue is worthless without the needed info being provided.
 * closed
     The issue has been resolved (somehow).